Overlooked History-Making Women

 It was her groundbreaking work that laid the foundation for the field of modern forensics.

-The Nutshell Studies of Unexplained Death were miniature recreations of crime scenes that were (and surviving dioramas still are used) to train homicide investigators in the science of observation and analysis of crime scenes.
+The Nutshell Studies of Unexplained Death were miniature recreations of crime scenes that were used to train (surviving dioramas still are) homicide investigators in the science of observation and analysis of crime scenes.

 The “dollhouse” replicas were painstakingly created with attention to every detail.
 They are the confluence of science, art, and craftsmanship.